Take an IELTS test in just three hours. With results delivered quickly, your new life or career is closer than you think.

-IELTS Academic and IELTS General Training are assessed at exactly the same levels.
+Both IELTS Academic and IELTS General Training are graded in the same way.